massnomis/21/research/readme.md

-some of my papers. theres 1 more, but its in a book.
+some of my papers. theres one more, but its in a book.